What are simulive webinars and how can you use them to make your webinars rock?

 Simulive webinars present a host of benefits, but first and foremost is the flexibility they offer.
 What a lot of people don’t realize is that with simulive you can still enjoy the interactivity of a live webinar, but without the added stress of presenting a live event.

 Once you’ve decided on the content and format, it’s just a matter of recording at your convenience.
 It’s also ideal for when you want to feature multiple speakers, but can’t quite sort out the logistics - with simulive you can pre-record each speaker remotely then edit them together.

-Tip: You should prepare your content at least a couple of weeks in advance and add into your webinar platform prior to the presentation date.
+💡 WorkCast Tip: You should prepare your content at least a couple of weeks in advance and add to your webinar platform prior to the presentation date.

 Another benefit simulive offers is quality.
 By pre-recording your webinar you don't have to worry about compliance issues on the day or about forgetting any important details in your presentation.
 If you make a mistake, you can just re-record!
 And, since you can edit this pre-recorded content, not only can you use your most polished version, you can also ensure you’re within your time limit.
 This means you won’t miss out on valuable Q&A time at the end and ensure that you keep your audience engaged.